Spectre7651/Spectre7651/README.md

 ## Student at Robert Gordon University studying Bsc (Hons) Cyber Security aspiring to become a Cyber Security Consultant
-Open to work experience opportunities around the Aberdeen Area
+Open to work experience opportunities around the Aberdeen Area specifically in Cyber Security roles or Software Development

 ## 💫 About Me:
 ### 🔭 I’m currently working on: